Ethernet cable has become faster with better speeds over the years with constant improvements.

 A router’s hardware will also need to handle fast speeds or will bottleneck.

 If you want to future-proof, your home’s newer versions may make sense, especially if installed behind walls where they are hard to replace.

 Of course, if costs are not a concern, Cat-8 would currently be the best Ethernet version to buy.

-What is the best Ethernet version for your home?
+What is the best Ethernet category version for you?
 Let us know in the comment below.